D&RGW Wooden Cabooses

 Thistle Caboose

 The well-known wooden caboose near Thistle, Utah, was the former D&RGW 01120.
 This fact was confirmed by Steve Seguine of Orem, Utah, from photos of the area above the caboose's end door.
-Steve also provides some background information: the Thistle caboose was owned by Bob Pace, a D&RGW locomotive engineer who also owned the U-Pace-O Ranch at Thistle, where the caboose sat for many years.
+D&RGW 01120 was retired in October 1925 while out of service at Scofield, Utah.
+It was sold in March 1926 to unknown persons.
+At sometime in 1959 or 1960 the caboose was sold to Bob Pace, a D&RGW locomotive engineer who also owned the U-Pace-O Ranch at Thistle, where the caboose sat for many years.
 Mr. Pace told Steve that he had moved the caboose to his Thistle ranch from Scofield sometime before 1960.

 The caboose was swept away by the Thistle flood of April 1983, and was seen later by Steve Belmont.
 He reports that the caboose was laid on its side, with only about a foot of it visible above the mud.